cdrpl/granny/server/README.md

 ### Environment Variables

-The server will attempt to load environment variables from .env and then .env.defaults.
-Env vars loaded from the .env files will never overwite existing variables.
+Env vars will be loaded from the .env file if present.
+Env vars loaded from the .env file will never overwite existing variables.

 - `ENV` set this to production when deploying.
 - `DB_HOST` this is the IP address of the PostgreSQL database.